tomasgreif/mondrianr/README.md

 ### Install Saiku
 Follow this [guide](http://docs.analytical-labs.com/saiku/documentation/2013/08/15/quickstart.html).
 Download `SQLite` [driver](https://bitbucket.org/xerial/sqlite-jdbc/downloads) and copy it to correct folder.

+#### Schema and data source destination
+When using Saiku, file with data source definition points to file with schema definition.
+All data source definition files have to be in folder `[INSTALLATION-FOLDER]/saiku-server/tomcat/webapps/saiku/WEB-INF/classes/saiku-datasources/`.
+Every data source definition file is text file WITHOUT any extension.
+Cube schema can be stored everywhere where Saiku can access files.
+When deployed locally, you can place schema file almost anywhere (e.g. your home directory).

 ### Test everything works

 For R data frame